2021 in Konfrontacja Sztuk Walki: KSW 63: Crime of The Century

 KSW 63: Crime of The Century was a mixed martial arts event held by Konfrontacja Sztuk Walki on September 4, 2021 at the ATM studio in Warsaw, Poland.

 Background

 The event will feature a title fight between the reigning KSW Welterweight champion Roberto Soldić and the challenger Patrik Kincl as the event headliner.

 The co-main event will feature Greco-Roman Olympic bronze medalist wrestler Damian Janikowski and the former UFC fighter Paweł Pawlak who makes his KSW debut.

 The heavyweight contender Darko Stošić will fight against Michał Andryszak at the event.

 Also, a two Croatian bout is scheduled for the event.
-First, the former KSW Bantamweight champion Antun Račić is scheduled to face Jakub Wikłacz in a bantamweight bout and in a 80 kg catchweight bout between Aleksandar Rakas will face Tomasz Romanowski.
+First, the former KSW Bantamweight champion Antun Račić is scheduled to face Jakub Wikłacz in a bantamweight bout and in an 80 kg catchweight bout between Aleksandar Rakas will face Tomasz Romanowski.

 Two women's flyweight bouts were scheduled for the event.
 First, Emilia Czerwińska would face Weronika Esze, while Sara Luzar Smajić would face Aitana Alvarez.